The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 “Experian Health's solutions help healthcare organizations protect consumers by ensuring that their personal information is not used for fraudulent activity and help them by opening the door to financially supporting healthcare, among other services.
 The verification process can trigger soft requests for a patient's credit report.

-As you may know, soft queries do not affect your credit score in any way.
-They are registered in credit reports in accordance with federal law requiring full transparency for organizations that have access to a consumer's credit profile.
+As you may know, soft inquiries do not affect your credit score in any way.
+They are recorded on credit reports in accordance with federal law, which requires full transparency for organizations that gain access to a consumer's credit profile.
 Only the consumer can see the soft request.
-Consumers can view and check their Experian credit reports free of charge - anytime - at Experian.com. "
+Consumers can view and check their Experian credit reports for free—anytime—at Experian.com.”

 Dixon said it was okay to opt out of a credit check at the hospital, but that could make it harder to pay for treatment.

-“Sometimes they come back to you asking for some kind of deposit, or if you haven't paid the full deductible, they'll ask for payment,” she said.
+“Sometimes they will come back to you asking for some kind of deposit, or if you haven’t paid the full deductible, they will ask for payment,” she said.

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York.